 The only cooking I have to do to make a meal (if it isn’t a salad) is steam a non-starchy green veggie.
 Broccoli and kale are my top choices.

 Voila!
 With just a bit of preparation, the meal is served.

 I received a box of SuperSeedz toasted pumpkin seeds a couple of weeks ago.
 Boy oh boy, these seeds are a bomb of flavor, crunch, and joy in every bite.
 I’ve been adding them to everything.
-Since they are truly the tastiest gift I’ve ever received from a company I asked if we could give away some seeds on Sweet Potato Soul.
-They kindly said yes, and are offering to send 8 bags of the best pumpkin seeds you’ll ever taste to one lucky winner.
+They are truly the tastiest gift I’ve ever received.

 Super Easy Salad with SuperSeedz

 - 5 cups of romaine lettuce or kale, spinach, mixed greens, red cabbage...